Studio-51/mkpreview/README.rst

         :target: https://pypi.org/project/mkpreview/

 mkpreview builds a grid of images from a movie file.
-Support for all video file types in FFMPEG
+- Support for all video file types in FFMPEG.
+- It will create a SQLite3 database with all of the video meta dataparameters and create an MD5 hash of the file
+- It provides very basic support for creating video part numbers

 Get Started!
 ------------